tkvangorder/redis-shared-cache-sample/readme.md

 6. Verify there are no cached values in Redis from the previous examples.
 7. Use your browser or postman to make the a rest call on "http://localhost:8081/customers/2".
 This should take a little more than 5 seconds (the first time) due to the artifical delay and then the cache will make the second call much quicker.
 8. Use your browser or postman to make the a rest call to second version of the aplication via "http://localhost:8082/customers/2".
 This will take 5 seconds on the first call but the second call will will use the cached value.
-9. It you alternate between 1 and 2, you will find they are now both using their own, separate copies of the "same" object.
+9. It you alternate between 1 and 2, you will find they are now both using their own, separate copies of the "same" object from cache.
 10. Use a redis client (like Redis Desktop Manager) to connect to your local redis instance.
 You will see a customer cache with a single entry, but now the value will two cached "rows".
 Each application version will show up as a key with the serialized data as the value.

 ### Demonstration of how promotion works.

-11. Stop the application exampleV2 and now increment v2, application version by editing "exampleV2/src/main/resources/application.yml" and change info.build.version to "1003".
+11. Stop the application exampleV2 and now increment it's application version by editing "exampleV2/src/main/resources/application.yml" and change info.build.version to "1003".
 12. Rebuild exampleV2: from the /exampleV2 folder : "mvn clean package"
 13. Launch exampleV2, from the root of the project: "java -jar examplev2/target/examplev2-0.0.1-SNAPSHOT.jar"
-14. Use your browser or postman to make the a rest call to second version of the aplication via "http://localhost:8082/customers/2".
+14. Use your browser or postman to make the a rest call to exampleV2 of the aplication via "http://localhost:8082/customers/2".
 This call will use the cache!
 15. Use a redis client (like Redis Desktop Manager) to connect to your local redis instance.
 You will see a customer cache with a single entry, but now the value will three cached "rows".
 Each application version (Including 1003) will show up as a key with the serialized data as the value.
+The previous version of the object was promoted to the new version without having to make a call to the database.